Utilize OpenDNS IPv6 external servers instead of the current IPv4 servers

 Would it be possible to detect whether the network has been configured for IPv6, and if so, automatically set up the DNS entries for IPv6, when the install script is ran?
 That way an IPv4 only network has just the IPv4 addresses (and the user can configure the IPv6 ones later, if necessary) and an IPv4/6 or IPv6 only network has the IPv6 addresses.

-#5 Updated by cpg almost 7 years ago
+#5 Updated by cpg about 7 years ago

 We have done literally zero to deal with ipv6 networks.